Bluetongue virus factsheet

-Bluetongue virus (BTV) is an insect-borne viral disease that causes an illness in livestock called ‘Bluetongue’.
-Clinical signs can include inflammation of the mucous membranes, oedema and haemorrhages, which vary in severity.
-Of the 26 serotypes of BTV, 13 have been detected in Australia.
-The highly pathogenic strains associated with some overseas outbreaks are exotic to Australia.
+Of the 26 serotypes of bluetongue virus (BTV), 13 have been detected in Australia.
+Fortunately, the highly pathogenic strains associated with some severe overseas outbreaks are exotic (not present) in Australia.

 How is the virus spread?

 The virus is transmitted to ruminant animals by biting midges (Culicoides midges).
 To date, the biting midge Culicoides brevitarsis has been considered the most important carrier of BTV and the distribution of BTV in Australia is largely determined by the distribution of this insect.
-Culicoides brevitarsis is generally limited to the northern areas of Australia and is not known to be present in Victoria.
+C. brevitarsis is generally limited to the northern and eastern parts of Australia.
+C. brevitarsis is not known to be present in Victoria.

-Livestock generally start to show signs of disease (mainly in sheep) 5-20 days after being bitten by an infected midge.
-BTV is usually spread to sheep (via biting midge) following amplification of the virus in cattle, therefore disease might not be observed for some time after the virus has entered an area.
+BTV is usually spread to sheep (via biting midges) following amplification of the virus in cattle, so disease might not be observed for some time after the virus has entered an area.
 Infected animals may remain infective (viraemic) for up to 60 days.
 An insect vector spreads the virus by biting a viraemic animal and then transferring the virus to other animals it feeds on.

 What species are affected?